sschaub/cps209/javafx_project_template/README.md

 Find the source code in src/main/java/App.java.

-To build this project, execute:
+To compile this project, execute:
 ```
-appbuild
+gradle install
 ```

 To run this project, execute:
 ```
-apprun
+arun
 ```

 To clean this project, execute:
 ```
-appclean
+aclean
 ```